 All faculty teaching online courses for summer session are asked to take part in the course redesign seminar and receive a stipend for doing so.
 Multiple sessions are scheduled throughout the year.

 2021 Winter Seminar: Runs the Week of January 20th through the Week ending March 19th.
 All materials due by March 19th.

 For the Spring 2021 Seminar: The 6-week seminar is divided into two parts.
-For six weeks, faculty attend face-to-face class sessions (once a week for 2 hours), participate in online discussions, and weekly mentoring sessions between meetings.
+For 6 weeks, faculty attend face-to-face class sessions (once a week for 3 hours), participate in online discussions, and weekly mentoring sessions.
 Online activities include content presentations, group and pair exercises, faculty presentataions as they prepare courses, directed discussions and peer assessment of materials from course designs that faculty want to share.

 In addition to the face-to-face sessions, faculty work independently with active mentoring from the Online/Blended Learning Specialist, a librarian and the Instructional Technology Resource Specialists.
-Weekly mentoring sessions are conducted remotely via webinar technology to model the distance mode, but face-to-face time is also available.
+Weekly mentoring sessions are conducted remotely via Zoom web conferencing or face-to-face.